 What Is Experian Boost?

-It’s called Experian Boost, and it was unveiled by Experian late last year.
-It allows certain payments that aren’t usually reported to the credit bureaus (i.e. cable and cellphone bills or other utilities) to be factored into your Experian credit report.
-That data will then be used to calculate your updated FICO score.
+Experian Boost is a service from the credit bureau Experian that allows certain payments that aren’t usually reported to the bureaus to be factored into your credit reports.
+That data will then be used to generate a new—and, generally, improved—credit score.

 Of those using Experian Boost, 61% increased their credit score by an average of 13 points.
-Sixty-six percent of the tool’s users were able to improve their FICO score from poor (300-579) to fair (580–669), according to Experian.
+In addition, 64% of the service's users were able to improve their FICO score from very poor (579 or below) to fair (580–669).

 How Experian Boost Works

-Experian Boost doesn’t take into account utility or telecom payments that are defaulted or late, which would cause your credit score to go down.
+Experian Boost doesn’t take into account utility or telecom payments that are late, which would cause your credit score to go down.

 Pros and Cons of Experian Boost